MasterZean/z2-stdlib/stdlib/sys.core/parse/sys.core.ConvertUtf8.api.md

 ```

 #### Brief
-Writes a `sys.core.lang.Float` to a buffer as an Utf8 text.
+Writes a [Double][sys.core.lang.Double] to a buffer as an Utf8 text.

 Will use exponenet notation for large values.